Calendar Template in Excel (Table of Contents)

 Example #3 – Dynamic Excel Calendar Template with Formulas

 Now let’s say we create a dynamic calendar for a monthly template.
-Following steps can be used to do so:
+The following steps can be used to do so:

 Step 2: Now select ‘Format Control’ after right-clicking on the ‘Spin’ button.